Azure/azureml-examples/cli/README.md

 ## Prerequisites

 1. An Azure subscription.
 If you don't have an Azure subscription, [create a free account](https://aka.ms/AMLFree) before you begin.
 2. A terminal.
-[Install and set up the 2.0 CLI](https://docs.microsoft.com/azure/machine-learning/how-to-configure-cli) before you begin.
+[Install and set up the 2.0 machine learning extension](https://docs.microsoft.com/azure/machine-learning/how-to-configure-cli) before you begin.

 ## Set up